mojavaad/our-porject-M.S/README.md

-# our team: Mohammadjavaad.Ka and sajjad.Ma
+# our team: Mohammad.j.Ka and sajjad.Ma